aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 ```

 ##### 4. Update CloudFormation stack
-Similar to previous labs, update the stack with an updated template.
-Once the CloudFormation finishes updating the stack,
+Similar to previous labs, update the stack with the updated template.
+Once CloudFormation completes updating the stack,
-you can then check to see that your script has completed the tasks.
+you can then check to see that your script has setup a web server on the EC2 instance.

 In a web browser, enter the URL of the instance associated Elastic IP address (you can get the Elastic IP from the
  _Outputs_ tab of the CloudFormation console).

 `http://WebServerElasticIP`

-You should see the page similar to the picture bellow:
+You should see a page similar to the picture below:

 ![php-page](/50-launching-ec2/php.png)

-Congratulations, you have successfully bootstrap an EC2 instance.
-In a next section you will look into a different way
+Congratulations, you have successfully bootstrapped an EC2 instance.
+In the next section you will learn a different way
 to install software and start services on Amazon EC2 - CloudFormation _Helper Scripts_.